rnkvogel/Millicast-Audio-Video-Multiple-Users/README.md

 # Millicast-Audio-Video-Multiple-Users

-This project requires a MIllicas.com account. https://millicast.com/
+This project requires a MIllicast.com account. https://millicast.com/

 1. In your Millicast portal(+) Add a new token M
-Make sure to select Usw ANY name!!!!!!
+Make sure to select Use ANY name!

 With these files.
 1. Open the JS/Publisher.js file.